Aphaia is advancing a pipeline with the potential to address significant unmet medical needs and markets

 Pipeline Overview

-While our initial focus is on obesity treatment and diabetes prevention, we continue to explore new indications for APH-012 and expansion into new age groups.
-We are also exploring additional formulations to broaden our product portfolio.
+While our initial focus is on obesity treatment and diabetes prevention, we continue to explore new indications for our lead drug candidate and the expansion into new age groups.

 OBESITY